Eco Schools

 Litter

 Introducing The Richard Clarke Litter Picking Club!
-Each weekend, a different child from each class will be taking home the class litter picker and letting us know how much litter they have managed to collect and remove from our beautiful surroundings.
-I will be reporting weekly on the amount of litter collected by each class to see which class will win the coveted ‘Litter Heroes’ award at the end of term!
+Each weekend, a different child from each class has been taking home the class litter picker and letting us know how much litter they have managed to collect and remove from our beautiful surroundings.

 Take a look at our litter picking wall of fame.